-The stochastic projections of contributions shown at the bottom of the dashboard on page 1 shows a very wide range in future ADC's.
-This range is driven both by the volatility of investment returns and by the short amortization period used to calculate the ADC.
+The stochastic projections of contributions shown at the bottom of the dashboard (page 1) shows a range in future ADC's.
+This range is driven by the volatility of investment returns.
 The chart below shows the projected range of the UAL or surplus on the same basis.
 Surplus amounts are shown as negative numbers.